cguth7/cguth7.github.io/_pages/home.md

 You are a basketball player.
 In basketball there are two types of shots.
 Three point shots are further away, and correspondingly harder than two point shots.

+basketballcourt.jpeg

 You are about to shoot the ball, and are deciding whether to take a two pointer or a three pointer.
 In your career, you have shot 35% on 3s and 50% on 2s.
 Which shot should you take?

 Enter expected value.